Poisson Reduction: Poisson manifolds, Poisson Lie groups and Lie bialgebras

 \begin{theorem}[Weinstein] On a Poisson manifold $(M,\pi)$, any point $m\in M$ has a coordinate neighborhood with coordinates $(q_1,\dots,q_k,p_1,\dots,p_k,\allowbreak y_1,\dots,y_l)$ centered at $m$, such that

 The rank of $\pi$ at $m$ is $2k$.
-Since $\phi$ depends only on the $y_i$s, this theorem gives a decomposition of the neighborhood of $m$ as a product of two Poisson manifolds: one with rank $2k$, and the other with rank 0 at $m$. \end{theorem} The equation $y=0$ determines the symplectic leaf through $m$, for any $m\in M$.
-Hence, for any point $m\in M$, we have a symplectic leaf through it.
-Locally, this leaf has canonical coordinates $(q_1,\dots ,q_k, p_1,\dots , p_k)$, where the bracket is given by canonical symplectic relations.
-Notice that each choice of coordinates $(y_1,\dots y_l)$ in Theorem \ref{thm: split} gives rise to a different term
+Since $\phi$ depends only on the $y_i$s, this theorem gives a decomposition of the neighborhood of $m$ as a product of two Poisson manifolds: one with rank $2k$, and the other with rank 0 at $m$. \end{theorem} The term

-called the \textbf{transverse Poisson structure} of dimension $l$.
-The transverse structures are not uniquely defined, but they are all isomorphic.
+is called transverse Poisson structure and it is evident that the equations $y_{i}=0$ determine the symplectic leaf through $m$.